Samir-K9/Splunk-Capstone-Report/README.md

   However, it is clear that the attacker wants to stay on the system longer even after system reboots suggesting a strategic sytem access and not a one-time activity.

   The likely objectives could be to steal sensitive data gradually, lateral movement to other machines and even escalate privileges gradually.

+  ## How
+- Multiple logon attempts made by the attacker to initiate a breach.
+- Successful compromise of user account `Ryan.Adams`.
+- Windows Defender disabled and notifications turned off to avoid detection from security monitoring.
+- A malicious executable was downloaded from a HTTP request to `157.245.46.190` on port `9999`.
+- The payload was executed triggering a outbound TCP connection to `157.245.46.190` on port `8888`.
+- A scheduled task called `PythonUpdate` was created to launch `python.exe` at every system startup.
+- Attacker logged off from the session after establishing persistance.

+## Recommendations
+- Initiate a password reset for `Ryan.Adams` and enable multi factor authentication.
+Review for suspicious logins for other systems and users and enforce strict password policies.

+- Isolate `FRONTDESK-PC1` from the network to prevent any lateral movement to other machines.
+Terminate any suspicious process and remove any suspicious scheduled tasks and startup entries.
+Performing a fresh Windows intallation by fully formatting the disk can be safest way to remove any hidden malware and persistance mechanisms.
+However, backup important files first and scan them for malware.

+- Block the IP `157.245.46.190` from any inbound and outbound connections from the network.

+- Restrict administrative privileges to block any unauthorized changes to Defender's security settings.
+Any changes to Defender configuration settings should trigger an alert immediately at the SIEM.

+- Enhance IDS detection to alert any suspicious outbound connection and malicious software being downloaded by integrating anomaly/behaviour based rules.
+-